Minnesota Vikings fire head coach Mike Zimmer, general manager Rick Spielman

 - Oops!Something went wrong.Please try again later.

-Vikings fire head coach Mike Zimmer, GM Rick Spielman originally appeared on NBC Sports Bayarea
+Vikings fire head coach Mike Zimmer, GM Rick Spielman originally appeared on NBC Sports Philadelphia

 Add the Minnesota Vikings to the list of NFL teams looking for a new head coach and general manager.